 If you get a relay denied error and your password is correct, then SMTP authentications is likely not correct.

-5. Connection Security
+5. SSL Connection Settings

 For security, many email service providers now require you to connect to SMTP over a secure connection.
 SMTPS or secure SMTP uses SSL to secure the network connection between your email client and the server.
 I recommend all email communications be sent over SMTPS.